e-gov/TARA-Doku/TechnicalSpecification.md

 1 - Read the `kid` value from the JWT header.

-2.1 - If the client application do not buffer the public key, make request to public signature key endpoint and select key corresponding to `kid` value received from JWT header.
+2.1 - If the client application does not buffer the public key, make request to public signature key endpoint and select key corresponding to `kid` value received from JWT header.

 2.2 - If client application buffers the public key (it needs to be buffered together with `kid` value), it needs to compare the `kid` value from JWT header with buffered `kid` value.
 If they match, buffered key can be used.
 If not client application needs to make request to public signature key endpoint and select key corresponding to `kid` value received from JWT header and buffer it.